 Chapter 6: Responding to violence against parents

-Chapter 8: Modernizing parricide: Killing parents across North America and the West
+Chapter 8: Modernising parricide: the US and the West

-Chapter 9: In the heart of patriarchy: Parricides in the histories of the Far East
+Chapter 9: In the heart of patriarchy: the Far East

 Marianna G. Muravyeva is Professor of Russian Law at the University of Helsinki, Finland.